-Unknown Gunmen Attack Rivers State PDP Chieftain, Tubotamuno Dick - Nigeria Today
+Rivers State PDP Chieftain, Tubotamuno Dick Escapes Death As Assassins Attack Him - Nigeria Today

-Unknown Gunmen Attack Rivers State PDP Chieftain, Tubotamuno Dick
+Rivers State PDP Chieftain, Tubotamuno Dick Escapes Death As Assassins Attack Him

 Barr.
 Tubotamuno Dick, a chieftain of PDP and legal adviser to Kengema Unity Forum (KUF), is in a critical condition following Gunshot wounds he sustained on Wednesday in what is believed to be an attempted Assassination on his life.